wolfgang101/include-mastodon-feed/plugin/readme.txt

 == Changelog ==

 = 2.1.1 =
-* feat: load css & jss only on pages that actually have a feed
+* feat: load css & js only on pages that actually have a feed
 * fix: when Gutenberg block was used as pattern it did not persist "limit" correctly

 = 2.1.0 =